crdant/tmc-harbor-governance/README.md

 To run the demonstration, you need one or more Kubernetes clusters, access to Tanzu Mission Control, and an installed Harbor registry.
-You can [setup a basic environment](docs/basic-environment-setup.md) using a single cluster in about 30 minutes.
+You can [setup a single cluster demo environment](docs/single-cluster.md) in about 30 minutes, or a more realistic [multiple cluster demo environment](docs/multi-cluster.md) with a bit more time.
 The instructions assume you followed those steps, but are easy to adapt if you made adjustments.

 ### Steps